dergigi/dergigi.github.io/bitcoin/_posts/2019-01-11-economic-teachings-of-bitcoin.markdown

 paper money in your wallet will still be there, of course.
 But it will be exactly that: worthless paper.

-Hyperinflation in the Weimar Republic (1921-1923)
+{% include image.html name="children-playing-with-money.png" caption="Hyperinflation in the Weimar Republic (1921-1923)" %}

-Money declines in value with so-called "mild*"* inflation as well.
+Money declines in value with so-called "mild" inflation as well.
 It just happens slowly enough that most people don't notice the diminishing of their purchasing power.
 And once the printing presses are running, currency can be easily inflated, and what used to be mild inflation